atteneder/glTFast/README.md

 ## Get involved

 Contributions like ideas, comments, critique, bug reports, pull requests are highly appreciated.
-Feel free to get in contact if you consider using or improving glTFast.
+Feel free to get in contact if you consider using or improving *glTFast*.

 Also, you can show your appreciation and...